specsolutions/specsync-for-tfs-documentation/important-concepts/using-specsync-inside-a-docker-container.md

 ```

 {% hint style="info" %}
-From SpecSync v3.2, you can also use .NET 5 images to build your container.
+From SpecSync v3.2, you can also use .NET 5 or .NET 6 images to build your container.
 For that, replace the first line of the example above to `FROM mcr.microsoft.com/dotnet/sdk:5.0`.
 {% endhint %}

 ## Integrate SpecSync into a pure Linux image